Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control: Metropolis--Hastings Sampling

-A central step in the proposed framework is the inference of the posterior distribution $p(\bm{\theta}, \bm{x}(0) \mid \mathbb{D})$, which combines prior information about the unknown model parameters with evidence from the infrequently sampled and noisy measurements, thereby reducing the potentially large model uncertainty that would arise if one relied on the prior alone.
-We specifically target the state $\mathbf{\bm{x}(0)}$ because, due to the Markov property inherent in the state-space representation~\eqref{eq:system}, $\bm{x}(0)$ summarizes all information that is relevant for predicting the system's future evolution ($t > 0$).
-In accordance with Bayes' theorem, this posterior distribution is proportional to the product of the prior distribution and the likelihood function.
-Because the state trajectory $\bm{x}(t)$ is unobserved and evolves in continuous time, evaluating the likelihood requires marginalizing over all admissible latent trajectories, which leads to an analytically intractable integral \citep{andrieu2010}.
-To address this difficulty, we employ a targeted marginal Metropolis--Hastings (MMH) scheme equipped with a numerical ODE integrator to draw samples from the joint posterior over parameters and latent states.
+A central step in the proposed framework is the inference of the posterior distribution~$p(\bm{\theta}, \bm{x}(0) \mid \mathbb{D})$, which combines prior information about the unknown quantities with evidence from the infrequently sampled and noisy measurements, thereby reducing the potentially large model uncertainty that would arise if one relied on the prior alone.
+We specifically target the state~$\bm{x}(0)$ because, due to the Markov property inherent in the state-space representation~\eqref{eq:system}, $\bm{x}(0)$ summarizes all information that is relevant for predicting the system's future evolution.
+By Bayes' theorem, this posterior distribution is given by the product of the prior distribution and the likelihood function, normalized by the marginal likelihood~$p(\mathbb{D})$.
+This expression is not available in closed form: evaluating the likelihood requires solving the nonlinear ODE~\eqref{eq:system}, which in general does not admit an analytical solution, while the marginal likelihood additionally requires integrating over the unknown parameters and initial conditions.
+To address this difficulty, we employ a targeted Metropolis--Hastings (MH) scheme equipped with a numerical ODE integrator to draw samples from the joint posterior over parameters and latent states.
 This section introduces the sampling-based inference procedure used to obtain these posterior samples.

-The key idea of MMH sampling \citep{robert2004} is to generate proposals for the uncertain quantities and accept or reject them based on how well they explain the available measurements.
-Since the latent state trajectory of a continuous-time system is uniquely determined by the parameters and the initial state, the sampler proposes only a pair $\bm{z} = (\bm{\theta}, \bm{x}(-T))$ rather than a full trajectory.
-Proposals are drawn from a distribution $q(\bm{z}' \mid \bm{z}^{[k]})$ whose support covers the priors $p(\bm{\theta})$ and $p(\bm{x}(-T))$, and are accepted or rejected using the Metropolis--Hastings criterion.
-The complete MMH procedure is summarized in Algorithm~\ref{alg:MMH_sampler}.
+The key idea of MH sampling \citep{robert2004} is to generate proposals for the uncertain quantities and accept or reject them based on how well they explain the available measurements.
+Since the latent state trajectory of a continuous-time system is uniquely determined by the parameters and the initial state, the sampler proposes only a pair~$\bm{z} = (\bm{\theta}, \bm{x}(-T))$ rather than a full trajectory.
+Proposals are drawn from a distribution~$q(\bm{z}' \mid \bm{z}^{[k]})$ whose support covers the priors $p(\bm{\theta})$ and $p(\bm{x}(-T))$, and are accepted or rejected using the Metropolis--Hastings criterion.
+The complete MH procedure is summarized in Algorithm~\ref{alg:MH_sampler}.